 1. Developing brands:

-They start by answering about what product/service they offer.
+They start by answering what product/service they offer.
 Thereafter, they answer how they create the same.
 Finally, they inform on why they should believe the brand.
 In this stage brand can talk about their brand ideology.

 In this way, the prospects recognize the brand and approach the same for solutions.
 However, these brands pitch their sales strategies and do not prioritize brand education.